grz-gajda/comicvine-api/README.md

 $responseFormat = ComicVine::createFormat('json');
 ```

-and then using query (we want to find url to Batman:
+and then using query (we want to find url to Batman):

 ```php
 $response = ComicVine::getCharacters()